craffel/craffel.github.io/blog/src/content/residency.rst

 The Residency
 -------------

-Throughout the year I've had a lot of people have ask me what the residency actually is, since this is the first year Brain is running it.
+Throughout the year I've had a lot of people ask me what the residency actually is, since this is the first year Brain is running it.
 The most accurate description I've heard is that it's like spending a year in a PhD, except you're at Brain, not at a university.
 If you're new to machine learning, it might be like the *first* year of a PhD; if you already have a lot of experience in ML, doing research, writing papers, etc., it may be more like one of the later years of a PhD.
 That said, if you do the residency for four or five years you won't be able to make people call you "doctor".